digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX/README.md

 The TCGA Raw databases are required only to run the code of the PLOS article.

+Full data is downloaded from UCSC Xena Functional Genomics Browser through the next link: *https://xenabrowser.net/datapages/?hub=https://gdc.xenahubs.net:443*.

+Specifically, star_counts.tsv, mirna.tsv and survival.tsv are required fo each database.

+The files should be located inside the folder of the specific cancer in his directory: *Library/PLOS Code/TCGA Raw Data/BRCA* (for example).
+The file should be saved with its original name.

 ## Quickstart

 Let start with a basic example.
 This example is coded in *Examples/QuickStart.ipynb*.
 See *PLOS Code* for the article code.